threefoldfoundation/info_sdk/src/13_learn/grid_intro.md

 The system is not distributed enough yet, there are only 50-60 locations, more farmers are needed to grow the grid to its full potential.

 The Threefold Grid needs computers (servers) to function.
-Servers of all shapes and sizes can be added to the Threefold Grid, by anyone, anywhere in the world.
+Servers of all shapes and sizes could be added to the Threefold Grid, by anyone, anywhere in the world.
 Zero-OS is an opensource operating system which needs to be run on the servers to make them extend the grid.
 People who add these computers to the grid are called farmers.
 This is a fully decentralized process, farmers downloads the Zero-OS operating system and boot their servers (3Nodes).
-The 3Nodes will register themselves in a database called TFDirectory and TF Grid users can then find the capacity they need to run their applications.
+The 3Nodes will register themselves in a database called TFDirectory and TF Grid users could then find the capacity they need to run their applications.

 ## How mature is the TF Grid?

 - Our Zero-OS is beta quality and is at 2nd major release.
-- The workloads can be registered using json format for our smart contract for IT layer.
+- The workloads could be registered using json format for our smart contract for IT layer.
-- Experts can use any development language to use the grid as is by using this smart contract for IT layer.
+- Experts could use any development language to use the grid as is by using this smart contract for IT layer.
-- We can use some help to improve the documentation though.
+- We could use some help to improve the documentation though.